 Why Humanities & Fine Arts?

 Today’s students are increasingly pressured to major in “practical” fields of study in order to improve their chances of finding a job after graduation.
-What could be more practical than superior writing and communication skills, strong critical abilities, a facility for language, and the ability to connect ideas across fields of study and inquiry?
+What could be more practical than strong writing and communication skills, keen critical abilities, a facility for language, and the ability to connect ideas to see the big picture?

-While also pursuing their passions, students in HFA develop useful and transferable skills that are invaluable to employers.
-Striking this unique balance allows today's students of humanities and fine arts to develop into tomorrow's artists, teachers, pioneers, inventors, and leaders.
+Students in the College of Humanities and Fine Arts at UMas Amherst develop useful and durable skills while pursuing their passions.
+Striking this unique balance allows today's students of humanities and fine arts to become tomorrow's artists, teachers, pioneers, inventors, and leaders.

 Upon first entering UMass Amherst, many students are not ready to choose a specific major or want to find out more about the many majors offered.
 First-year students who are undeclared or undecided on their major are placed in the Exploratory Track program.
 This program allows students to explore majors and enables them to take advantage of the advising and support programs embedded within schools and colleges.